 Focus on breathing slowly and deeply until you feel your stomach rise, then fall drastically than your chest.

-When belly breathing is done right, you should feel and see your belly moving in and out without moving the hand resting on your chest.
+When belly breathing is done right, your belly will be moving in and out without moving the hand resting on your chest.
+That’s it.

 Here is how